Undline/UndChain/readme.md

 - **Messaging** - I don't have a great name for this just yet and I'm not sure if this protocol should be moved to the main chain since I would like to create an emergency messaging system, but as the name suggests this is a decentralized messaging protocol, this will not only have the ability to perform direct messaging, but also the ability to create groups.
 This could be used as a basis for a social network or a forum.

-- **Player 2** - This blockchain is focused on helping developers launch decentralized serves that allow their players to connect live based gaming content.
+- **Player2** - This blockchain is focused on helping developers launch decentralized serves that allow their players to connect live based gaming content.
 This will be fairly difficult to implement as latency will become the most important metric.
 Another goal of this is to create something called world engine which has the goal of creating a fully simulated world system, so that actions in one area create ripple effects throughout the globe / map.
 This should also include our Meta space who's goal is to create a open ruleset for how objects and actions happen in the Meta_Space (character sizing / physics)
+	- To test these features out we will be creating games that utilize this service.
+Namely the Echoes series of games.

 As you can see there are a ton of chain ideas and I am sure more that will need to be developed to make this a full ecosystem.
 I may not be able to develop everything listed here, but my intention is to do as many as I can that are diverse as possible, so I can adjust the protocol based on the needs of these chains.
 I have personally found that when you use a product, you pick up on things that you would ordinarily miss.
 When developing co-chains always try to think of the value not just another asset class.
 ## Co-chain code